paulbousquet/SmoothLP/README.md

 * more customizability: confidence bands, graphs, ability to have different lag lengths across controls
 * error messages that are common practice in stata packages (e.g., if Lag() is specified but data not loaded with time series format)

-An important disclaimer for these programs is that it may be advisable to transform your variables if they are extremely small in magnitude due to well-known precision issues associated with Stata/Mata.
-This can happen in general (e.g., 7th digit of 1/6) but is particularly an issue when inverting matricies.
+An important disclaimer for these programs is that it may be advisable to transform your variables if they are extremely small in magnitude

 ***